aleczandru1989/architectural-recipes/asynchronous-communication/README.md

 # 📡 Asynchronous Communication Recipes

 ## 📖 Overview
-This repository explores **architectural recipes for asynchronous communication patterns**.
+This section explores **architectural recipes for asynchronous communication patterns**.

 The goal is to solve the problem of coordinating distributed systems where components interact without requiring immediate responses or tight coupling.